Advice for nurses, midwives, and healthcare support workers

 If you have done a lesser known qualification or an international qualification, you may want to explain briefly what the qualification entailed, or list an equivalent qualification in brackets for comparison.

-If you've a nurse, and have been qualified a while, you don't have to list your school qualifications, so omit them if you're stuck for space.
+If you're a nurse and have been qualified a while, you don't have to list all your school qualifications if you're stuck for space.

 Here you can list training, short courses, workshops, or study days you've attended, articles published, volunteering, or membership of professional organisations or networks.

 You don't have to list absolutely everything.
 Prioritise the most recent and the most relevant.
 You can summarise to save space if needed.
-E.g."Prior to 2014, have attended over 20 study days in areas such as catheter care, venepuncture, IV therapy and...."
+E.g. "Prior to 2014, have attended over 20 study days in areas such as catheter care, venepuncture, IV therapy etc."

 If you have space, write a sentence about your interests or hobbies.
 Don't be afraid to be original and if possible, try and avoid commonly used terms like "socialising" and, "spending time with my family."